mr-digita1/OOP/README.md

-# OOP
-CHAPTER 2 EXE Qs SOLVED
+# BSCS-5C-HASAAN-MIR of chapter 2 exercise of How to program